alessandromigliore/InteractiveClassicalArt/Evaluation.md

 ### 2.3 Devices dimensions ![stars5](/images/stars5.jpg)

-Our service uses simple pocket devices (a remote control and a smartphone), which do not hinder the user during the visit.
+Our service uses simple pocket devices (a remote control and a smartphone), which don't hinder the user during the visit.